DatIT-026/Hoang_Thuc_Driving_School/README.md

 You can view online demo [here](https://datit-026.github.io/Hoang_Thuc_Driving_School/).

 ## Copyright & Disclaimer
-Unauthorized or illegal use of this application is strictly prohibited and may result in legal consequences.
+Unauthorized or unlawful use of this application is strictly prohibited.
+Any misuse may lead to severe legal action in accordance with applicable laws and regulations.

 This project is licensed under the [MIT License](LICENSE).